psql.

 An in-memory SQL database that speaks the PostgreSQL wire protocol.

-and COPY.
-Connect with psql, pgAdmin, DBeaver, or any language driver.
+psql, pgAdmin, DBeaver, or any language driver—Python,

+of the box.
 Default port 5433.

 make && ./build/mskql # build & start